xenondice/317/README.md

 ## Neural data sources
 Marks the first step in the pipeline.
 This module is responsable for getting the neural data and creating a loop that passes the data on in regular intervals.
 The data is passed on through a callback to start.py.

+A neural source has to implement a contructor, that takes a callback function and a presenter object (in case the source has to display something, eg. a connection error), and a loop function, that starts an infinite loop.
+This loop has to call the callback function regularly (according to the `--refresh-rate` argument).

 There are currently three sources for neural data, which can be set by arguments: `--file`, `--server <ip>` and `--no-input`.
 The default is `--file`.

 ### File